Spxc/Spxc/README.md

-- 👋 Hi, I’m @Spxc
+- 👋 Hi, I’m @Spxc, CTO working fulltime in Oslo
-- 👀 I’m interested in NodeJS and React
+- 👀 I’m interested in NodeJS and ReactNative
-- 🌱 I’m currently learning Cybersecurity
+- 🌱 I’m currently learning Cybersecurity and more
 - 📫 How to reach me https://instebø.com

 <!---